Cray-HPE/docs-csm/install/deploy_management_nodes.md

    the firmware because that service has not yet been installed.
 However, at this point, it would be possible to use the HPE Cray EX HPC Firmware Pack (HFP) product on the PIT node to learn about the firmware versions available in HFP.

-   If the firmware is not updated at this point in the installation workflow, it can be done with FAS after CSM and HFP have both been installed and configured, however, at that point a rolling reboot procedure for the management nodes will be needed after the firmware has been updated.
+   If the firmware is not updated at this point in the installation workflow, then it can be done with FAS after CSM and HFP have both been installed and configured.
+However, at that point a rolling reboot procedure for the management nodes will be needed, after the firmware has been updated.

-   See the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the HPE Customer Support Center at https://www.hpe.com/support/ex-gsg for information about the HPE Cray EX HPC Firmware Pack (HFP) product.
+   See the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ on the [HPE Customer Support Center](https://www.hpe.com/support/ex-gsg) for information about the _HPE Cray EX HPC Firmware Pack_ (HFP) product.

    In the HFP documentation there is information about the recommended firmware packages to be installed.
    See "Product Details" in the _HPE Cray EX HPC Firmware Pack Installation Guide_.